1. Three falls are better than one.

 More than 8 million visitors explore Niagara Falls State Park annually, coming from all over the world.

-8. … which gives some people some crazy ideas.
+8. … which gives some people crazy ideas.

 9. Fish, however, fare better than people.